TankerHQ/quickstart-examples/client/web/tutorial/README.md

 1. Sign up with an email and a password, e.g. `alice_at_example.com` and the password `p4ssw0rd`.

-1. Click on the `Edit my note` link, type some text in the notepad's input and save it.
+1. Click on the `Edit my note` link, type some text in the notepad's input and click on the `Save` button.

-1. Open a new tab and sign up a new user (for instance `bob_at_example.com` with the password `letmein`).
+1. Open another browser and sign up a new user, e.g. `bob_at_example.com` with the password `letmein`.

-1. Go back to the first tab, edit a new note (say `my message for Bob`) and click on the `share` button.
+1. Go back to the first browser, edit the note (say `Alice's message for Bob`) and click on the `Share` button.

 1. A list of users pops up.
-Select `bob_at_example.com` and click on `share`.
+Select `bob_at_example.com` and click on `Share`.

-1. Go back to the second tab, click on the `Refresh` button next to the `Notes shared with me` panel in the home page.
+1. Go back to the second browser, click on the `Refresh` link next to the `Notes shared with me` section in the home page.

 1. You should see a `From alice_at_example.com` entry in the list.
 Click on it.

-1. The text `my message from Bob` should be displayed.
+1. The text `Alice's message for Bob` should be displayed.

 OK, so far we have demonstrated how users can edit and share notes.

-If you have a look at the `server/data/` directory, you will see a directory named after the TrustChain ID with a couple of json files in it.
+If you have a look at the `./server/data/` directory, you will see a directory named after the TrustChain ID with a couple of json files in it.

 This represents the data the notepad server knows about.

-You can see that the contents of the notes we just created are stored in plain text.
+You can see that the note we just created and shared is stored in plain text.

-If someone were to attack the server, he would have access to all the notes of all the users!
+If someone were to attack the server, they would have access to all the notes of all the users!

 Let's try and fix this!